“If we don’t treat teaching as a profession, we won’t have professionals in our classrooms.”

 Recruiting Teachers in North Carolina

 The North Carolina Teaching Fellows Program was created in 1986 to help recruit students into the teaching profession through tuition help at one of the 17 participating colleges/universities and professional development in exchange for four years of teaching in North Carolina public schools.
-The Teaching Fellows Program helped address the teacher crisis of the 80s and became one of the most effective recruitment programs in NC, earning national recognition for its quality.
-The program provided state-funded 4-year scholarships ($5K or $6.5K per year depending on the program years) for recipients who agreed to teach in North Carolina public schools for 4 years, and emphasized teaching as a profession as prestigious as medicine or law.
+The Teaching Fellows Program helped address the teacher crisis of the 80s and became one of the most effective recruitment programs in North Carolina, earning national recognition for its quality.
+The program provided state-funded 4-year scholarships ($5K or $6.5K per year depending on the program years) for recipients who agreed to teach in North Carolina public schools for 4 years and emphasized teaching as a profession as prestigious as medicine or law.
 The Teaching Fellows Program recruited approximately 11,000 highly qualified teachers across North Carolina from 1986 to 2011.
 Sadly, state funding for the program was cut in 2011.

 The Uniform Articulation Agreement – was launched in 2021 to address the teacher shortage by increasing opportunities for community college students to transfer to teacher education programs within the UNC system.
 This agreement allows students in teacher education/educator preparation programs to apply all their transfer credits from 52 participating North Carolina community colleges to a 4-year university within the UNC system.
 The hope is that by making the transfer credit process easier, more students enrolled in these programs will complete their journey to becoming a licensed educator.

-The Leadership Institute for Future Teachers (LIFT) – was created in 2020 by NC State’s College of Education to help diversify the teaching force in NC.
-Although students of color make up about half of the state’s public school student population, about 80% of North Carolina public school teachers are white.
+The Leadership Institute for Future Teachers (LIFT) – was created in 2020 by NC State’s College of Education to help diversify the teaching force in North Carolina.
+Although students of color make up about half of the state’s public school student population, about 75% of North Carolina public school teachers are white.
 High school students of color and/or bilingual students who are interested in increasing their leadership skills and potentially pursuing a career in education are the main participants in this free program.
 It includes a summer leadership program at NC State, mentoring and family support, college readiness sessions, and Saturday Success Academies for high school seniors.
 Students who participated in the program responded positively, giving hope to its future and the future of a more diverse teaching force.

 Conclusion